Help

 Use of information

-Unless stated otherwise, the ‘creative commons’ attribution licence (CC-BY) applies to the contents of this website.
+Unless stated otherwise, the ‘creative commons’ attribution license (CC-BY)' applies to the contents of this website.
 This means that copying, distribution and showing material and work that was derived from this material is allowed, provided that the original institute’s or author’s name is stated, in this case: the Environmental Data Compendium.
 For work that was derived from this material, it must be made clear that the Compendium not automatically underwrites this derived work.

 The general way of referring to information from the Environmental Data Compendium is as follows:

-CBS, PBL, RIVM, WUR (year). www.environmentaldata.nl.
+CBS, PBL, RIVM, WUR (year). www.environmentaldata.nl .
 Statistics Netherlands (CBS), The Hague; PBL Netherlands Environmental Assessment Agency, The Hague; National Institute for Public Health and the Environment (RIVM), Bilthoven; and Wageningen University and Research, Wageningen.

 The content of the Environmental Data Compendium is updated on a regular basis.
 Therefore, when you refer to the EDC, please also include update number and date of the indicator – the latter can be found at the bottom of the indicator page.
 For example:

 CBS, PBL, RIVM, WUR (2015).
-Road traffic: volume trends and environmental pressure, 1990-2013 (indicator 0127, version 23 , 21 April 2015 ). www.environmentaldata.nl.
+Road traffic: volume trends and environmental pressure, 1990-2013 (indicator 0127, version 23 , 21 April 2015 ). www.environmentaldata.nl .
 Statistics Netherlands (CBS), The Hague; PBL Netherlands Environmental Assessment Agency, The Hague; National Institute for Public Health and the Environment (RIVM), Bilthoven; and Wageningen University and Research, Wageningen.

 Information about indicators